Born: August 07, 1975

 Date of Birth: August 7, 1975

-Arriving in the Big Apple at 18, Theron worked modeling jobs whenever she could get them and kept up with ballet.
+Arriving in the Big Apple at 18, Charlize did modeling jobs whenever she could get them and kept up with ballet.
 But when a career-ending knee injury forced her to give up dance, she was troubled.
 At her mother's suggestion, she went to Southern California in pursuit of becoming an actor.

 After countless unsuccessful auditions, she finally landed a role in 2 Days in the Valley which was immediately followed by a chance to work with childhood crush Hanks on his directorial debut, 1996's That Thing You Do!
 He cast her in a small role as an all-American everygirl who finds love with the dentist of her dreams after her drummer boyfriend starts spending too much time with his bandmates.

-More recently, she starred in The Huntsman: Winter's War (2016) alongside Emily Blunt and Chris Hemsworth, lent her voice to the animated film Kubo and the Two Strings (2016), and acted in The Fate of the Furious (2017) with Vin Diesel and Dwayne Johnson.
+She reprised her role as tehe evil queen in the sequel, The Huntsman: Winter's War (2016) alongside Emily Blunt and Chris Hemsworth, lent her voice to the animated film Kubo and the Two Strings (2016), starred in The Fate of the Furious (2017) with Vin Diesel and Dwayne Johnson, played the title role in the spy thriller Atomic Blonde (2017) alongside James McAvoy and starred alongside David Oyelowo in the comedy Gringo (2018).